mrglaster/TF2-VScript-Too-Many-Buildings/README.md

 ### Description

 Too Many Buildings is a server-side VScript mod for Team Fortress 2 that expands the Engineer's building roster with custom, visually distinct alternatives to the standard sentries, dispensers, and teleporters.
-Each custom building is activated via weapon attributes, allowing for flexible, per-player configuration.
+Each custom building is activated via weapon attributes.

 The mod adds the following buildings: